Thinking Ourselves Sober

-Addiction impacts sufferers view of the world.
-Creating a perception of danger and unfairness.
-Adding positive thinking exercises to a daily routine can assist in the battle against addiction.
+Addiction impacts our view of the world, creating a perception of danger and unfairness.
+Positive thinking improves perceptions and aids in the battle against addiction.

 Addiction Recovery is More than Detoxing

 Recovery from addiction requires more than discontinuing use.
 An addiction is often the prominent feature defining the afflicted lives.
 They are judged as villains by the public and themselves.
 The compulsive use of an illicit drug hammers confidence in self-efficacy and weakens the flow of supporting evidence to boost self-confidence.
 Ego protections and deceptions become necessary to support the crumbling life.
 Often blame serves to blunt the realities and shift painful judgments.
 Childhood neglect and abuse, pitiful government and medical procedures, and abandoning friends and family typically are guilty for their contributions.
 So, we point and accuse and hate.

 The compulsive use of an illicit drug hammers confidence in self-efficacy and weakens the flow of supporting evidence to boost self-confidence.

 When with other suffers, methods and paths to recovery become a frequent topic of discussion, each seeking an escape from the nasty demons of relentless craving.
 Most these dreamy efforts fall flat when confronted with the broken delivery system, governmental red-tape and expensive treatment.
 Attendance to an occasional Narcotics Anonymous (NA) meeting will not do.
 Sporadic meetings provide insufficient motivational energy for the rigorous hand to hand combat required on the road to recovery.